 The opportunity for students to study a broad and balanced drama curriculum is given to all students at QES, as we understand that the ability to communicate with others, listen, empathise and understand is an essential part of allowing students to succeed into adulthood.

-As Ofsted begin to judge schools on having a well-rounded curriculum, students at QES are already at an advantage to other local children.
-Within Drama all students will be taught to be critically aware of themselves through exploration of key drama techniques including character, key skills and relationships.
-Students will be encouraged to embrace the three R’s.
-They will show responsibility when mastering the different skills required in lessons, respectfulness when watching the performances of others and resilience to make mistakes, allowing them to be fearless in their discovery of skills that will help them in all possible futures.
-Students should leave KS3 with the ability to speak confidently, express their own opinions and value the opinions of others.
+Students at QES study a broad range of curriculum embracing all of the arts.
+Within drama all students will be taught to be critically aware of themselves through exploration of key drama techniques including character, key skills and relationships.
+Students will be encouraged to show responsibility when mastering the different skills required in lessons, respectfulness when watching the performances of others and resilience to make mistakes, allowing them to be fearless in their discovery of skills that will help them in all possible futures.
+Students should leave Key Stage 3 with the ability to speak confidently, express their own opinions and value the opinions of others.

-Within Drama all students are encouraged to be responsible, respectful and resilient while exemplifying the 7 key features of a QES student.
 All staff have high expectations of the students and this can be seen in the high-quality teaching and learning that takes place in lessons.
-The high expectations of all students is also reflected in our extra-curricular activities; Shakespeare Schools Festival, KS3 Pantomime and an Annual School production as well as the opportunities for GCSE students to perform exam work to their parents.
+The high expectations of all students is also reflected in our extra-curricular activities, including the Shakespeare Schools Festival, Key Stage 3 pantomime and an annual school production as well as the opportunities for GCSE students to perform exam work to their parents.

-Our key stage 3 curriculum builds the foundation for GCSE study.
-Students are taught a variety of skills, both integral to performance and communication, each of which is not only needed in GCSE Drama, but with regard to communication, is essential in all other aspects of study.
-Students are taught to think critically about their own and others' work and encouraged to fail spectacularly, in order to create interesting, innovative and imaginative pieces of Drama.
+Our Key Stage 3 curriculum builds the foundation for GCSE study.
+Students are taught a variety of skills, both integral to performance and communication, each of which is not only needed at GCSE, but with regard to communication, is essential in all other aspects of study.
+Students are taught to think critically about their own and others' work and encouraged to fail spectacularly, in order to create interesting, innovative and imaginative pieces of drama.

 key stage 3

-At KS3 we are able to follow our own curriculum which builds on a foundation for GCSE.
-All students during KS3 will devise a variety of performances from a stimulus and all will perform extracts from at least one piece of text.
+At Key Stage 3 we are able to follow our own curriculum which builds on a foundation for GCSE.
+All students during Key Stage 3 will devise a variety of performances from a stimulus and all will perform extracts from at least one piece of text.

-Year 7 are introduced to key drama skills and terminology that will be used throughout the rest of KS3 and KS4.
+Year 7 are introduced to key drama skills and terminology that will be used throughout the rest of Key Stage 3 and Key Stage 4.
 Skills explored during Year 7 include: The Four Actors Tools, Still Images, Thought Tracks, Character, Sound Collage, Physical Theatre, Mime, Placards and many more.

 - Darkwood Manor – Devised Performance